The Illusion of Independent Radio

 The Illusion of Independent Radio — a Russian samizdat radio program, created in 1989 at Rostov-on-Don and distributed on tape reels and cassettes.
-It was the world's first (Soviet-Russian) prototype of podcasting, the media phenomenon that emerged in the 2000s.
+It was the world's first (Soviet-Russian) prototype of podcasting, a media phenomenon that emerged in the 2000s.

 History

 The Illusion of Independent Radio project was created in 1989 in Rostov-on-Don by journalists Galina Pilipenko and Valery Posidelov as a project related to their magazine, Hurray Boom-Boom!, samizdat devoted to the culture of the Russian underground.

 Conceptually, The Illusion of Independent Radio was the forerunner of Russian podcasting, since the Internet did not exist, and attempts to go on the radio air were not considered in principle – due to the ferocity of South Russian media censorship.
 Independent radio appeared in Rostov-on-Don only in 1992 (Radio Provincia).

 The first mention of The Illusion of Independent Radio appeared in the third issue of Hurray Boom-Boom!
 (1989).

 Programs were recorded in a home studio and reproduced on reel-to-reel tape.
-Issues of were distributed by subscription nationwide.
+Issues were distributed by subscription nationwide.
 As the creators of the project joked, it "went 'on the air' on a range of 49 meters to 5 liters multiplied by a dozen hecto-pascals".